MattInReality/Chirpy/README.md

 # Chirpy API

 A RESTful API for the Chirpy social media platform.
+The project is a guided project built during a course from the great team at [boot.dev](https://boot.dev).
+Many of the problems are solved my way but the general structure of the project is aligned with the course material.

 ## Development
 - Server runs on port 8080 by default